Magnuson-Moss Warranty Act, aftermarket auto parts and your rights

 Marketing parts with warranties to consumers

-If you are marketing auto parts to consumers and interested in vehicle owner mailing lists, read this post.
+If you are marketing auto parts to consumers and interested in automobile mailing lists, read this post.

 Sources used for this article